Tinkerforge/doc/en/source/Low_Level_Protocols/Modbus.rst

 a request with payload if you have data to transfer.
 This will ensure that no messages pile up in the RS485 slave stack and you will get the responses to function calls and callbacks with a reasonable latency.

+API
+---

+Links to the API reference for Bricks and Bricklets are listed in the following table.
+Further project descriptions can be found in the :ref:`Starter Kits <index_kits>` section.

+.. include:: Modbus_links.table